-17.4 Scripts
+18.4 Scripts

-A script is a library whose exported namespace (17.2) includes a top-level function main.
+A script is a library whose exported name space (18.2) includes a top-level function main.
 A script S may be executed as follows:

 First, S is compiled as a library as specified above.
-Then, the top-level function main that is in the exported namespace of S is invoked with no arguments.
-It is a run time error if S does not declare or import a top-level function main.
+Then, the top-level function main that is in the exported namespace of S is invoked.
+If main has no positional parameters, it is invoked with no arguments.
+Otherwise if main has exactly one positional parameter, it is invoked with a single actual argument whose runtime type implements List<String>.
+Otherwise main is invoked with the following two actual arguments: